ychen884/Timely-NS3/README.md

 https://www.nsnam.org/wiki/Installation#Linux

-After building successfully, you should be able to see two file path:
+After building successfully, you should be able to see two file paths:

 ../ns-3.33/src/internet/model/..